-However, the mosaic that most enchants artists and travellers is the starry blue sky under the vault of the Museoleo di Galla Placidia, thanks also to a soft twilight atmosphere that filters through the alabaster windows.
+But the mosaic that most enchants artists and travellers is the starry blue sky under the vault of the Mausoleum of Galla Placidia, also thanks to the magic atmosphere created by the light filtering through the alabaster windows.

-Preserved in the Cappella di Sant’Andrea, located on the first floor of the Archbishop’s Palace, are the mosaics that most glorify Catholic orthodoxy, in contrast to the Aryan current, depicting martyrs, apostles and evangelists.
+The Archiepiscopal Chapel (or St. Andrew Chapel) – located on the first floor of the Archiepiscopal Museum – hosts the mosaics that most glorify the Catholic orthodoxy, in contrast with Aryanism, depicting martyrs, apostles and evangelists.